 1. Download macOS Mojave wallpapers

-First you need to borrow the macOS Mojave desert wallpapers available in the latest macOS beta.
+First things first: you need to download the macOS Mojave desert wallpapers.
 These can be downloaded from a number of places online, in a variety of resolutions, with a variety of licensing disclaimers.

-Just copy/paste that link in to a new tab to download the images.
+Just copy/paste that link in to a new browser tab to download the archive.

 2. Create a ‘wallpapers’ folder